Ecotrust/madrona/docs/raster_stats.rst

 .. _raster_stats:

-`lingcod.raster_stats`: Raster Statistics
+`madrona.raster_stats`: Raster Statistics
 =========================================
-The `lingcod.raster_stats` app allows you to analyze raster datasets based on a polygon geometry.
+The `madrona.raster_stats` app allows you to analyze raster datasets based on a polygon geometry.
 For example, for a given polygon, you may want to know the average elevation or the maximum temperature, etc. Essentially this performs a vector-on-raster intersection.

 The app uses an optional caching mechanism so that any geometry/raster combination only needs to be run once.